Log in

 Ask about our Church' Doors Open Day', when we also offer a very interesting tour of the graveyard with fascinating insights into the lives of past church members and locals, not to mention the intriguing ways of engraving and decorating gravestones.

 • The original entrance was at the rear of the church, next to West Mains Road.
 Beside the original gates are the remains of a small building.
-This was used as a shelter for elders, and indeed the minister, who organized themselves to protect the graves against the Resurrections – people who were employed by anatomists during the 18th and 19th centuries to steal recently dead bodies from their graves.
+This was used as a shelter for elders, and indeed the minister, who organised themselves to protect the graves against the Resurrections – people who were employed by anatomists during the 18th and 19th centuries to steal recently dead bodies from their graves.

-• The oldest flat stone is John Warnock 1703 (Lair 448, (newly discovered Feb/March 2022), while the oldest upright stone which is readable dates from 1712.
+• The oldest flat stone is John Warnock 1703, Lair 448, discovered in 2022, while the oldest upright stone, which is readable, dates from 1712.

-• The parents of the famous surgeons William and John Hunter and Rev James French, tutor of the young Walter Scott are among those buried here.
+• The parents of the famous surgeons William and John Hunter, and Rev James French, tutor of the young Walter Scott, are among those buried here.

+• Stuarts of Torrance Tomb House.
 Once an imposing building, all the Stuarts were buried here until the 1800s.
 There are no bodies here now as they have been removed and buried within their old land curtilage.
 Recently restored, the tomb now houses only the burial stones of dogs owned by the family.

 East Kilbride Old Parish Church